abbreviatedman/portfolio-layout/README.md

 I would recommend you make your portfolio follow this classic layout.
 If you want to make a copy of the portfolio repo and apply these layouts to that copy, feel free.
 You could also apply your layouts to new content or some lorem ipsum.
 The power is yours.

 ### Stretch goals!

+* make mobile navbar hamburger menu
+* make login/signup drop-down that tabs between login and signup
+* make login (whether checking pw or not) unlock a feature... appearance of button for admin page, an admin page that won't load unless they're logged in
+* make pw-checking backend, store new username/pw for signup or check current pw against username for login